y2kstack/gavlaaaaaaaa.github.io/_posts/2016-08-30-CDE-Dashboard.md

 Once in the main window we need to create a JDBC connection to point at impala.
 Click *Manage Data Sources* and then the little settings sign and click *create new connection*.
 Give your connection a name and select **Impala** for the database type.
 The hostname is **localhost** and the database name should be **default**.
 The port can stay as 21050.
 Click test to ensure it can connect to our Impala instance.

-## Creating our Dashboard
+## Testing our Connection

 Now click Create New > CDE Dashboard from the home window.
-In the layout panel click the **Add FreeForm** button and within the FreeForm add a HTML element.
+In the layout panel click the **Add Row** button and then the **Add Column** button.
+Make sur eyou name your Column something sensible such as test_column.
+Now add a HTML element to your column.
 Give it a name and then select the HTML edit button on the right.
 You can now write some custom HTML in here to visualise your data.
 We're going to do a simple test to just prove we can get some data back.

 Fill it in as follows.